 Robyn Youkilis in her book Go With Your Gut recommends to not drink anything else, other than small sips if you need to, until one hour after a meal.
 Consuming fluids too close to or during a meal achieves the opposite effect and dilutes the digestive enzymes in the stomach, which interferes with digestion.

-Hydration for POTS tip 7).
+Tip 7).
 Before going to bed

 I drink this Herbal Tea For Sleep & Relaxation 2 hours before going to bed.
 This minimises the dehydration I experience overnight and helps flush toxins from my body.